 33 Tubac Rd., 520-398-2811

 Gallery dedicated to the work of Arizona artist Hal Empie (1909–2002), including recently acquired originals and limited-edition prints.
 Oils, watercolors, pen-and-ink drawings, and prints.
 Owned by the Empie family.

 Showcasing the extensive artistic talents—from sculpture to watercolor—of Hugh Cabot.
-The collection of the artist's original work includes signed and numbered lithographs and rare bronzes.
+The collection of the artist's original works includes signed and numbered lithographs and rare bronzes.

 Fine contemporary Southwestern art, including paintings, sculpture, jewelry, and furniture.
-Features sculptures by Bill Worrell and Star Liana York in the 2-acre sculpture garden.
+Features paintings by Jim Vogel and sculptures by Star Liana York in the 2-acre sculpture garden.